-Mrs. Cheryl Hernandez is a stay-at-home mother, happily married to her husband of thirty-one years.
-They have nine children (seven girls and two boys) and have been homeschooling for twenty-two years.
-Their five oldest are Seton graduates.
-One of her daughters is a University of Dallas graduate and another is currently attending UD, two others attended Ave Maria University, and her son is studying civil engineering at Florida State University.
+Mrs. Cheryl Hernandez is a stay-at-home mother, happily married to her husband of thirty-three years.
+They have nine children (seven girls and two boys) and have been homeschooling for twenty-four years.
+Their six oldest are Seton graduates.
+Two of her daughters have attended the University of Dallas, two others attended Ave Maria University, and her son recently graduated with a civil engineering degree from Florida State University.

-Her family lives in rural Dade City, Florida, and together they love spending time outdoors, whether camping, gardening or sitting around their backyard bonfire with friends.
+Her family lives in rural Dade City, Florida, and together they love spending time outdoors — camping, gardening or sitting around their backyard bonfire with friends.
 Born in California and raised in Europe, Cheryl has a BFA in Graphic Design and still enjoys drawing and painting whenever she can find the time.
 A convert to Catholicism, she credits homeschooling for opening her eyes to the beauty and richness of our Faith.
 She enjoys sharing her love for Catholic family life and homeschooling by writing for setonmagazine.com and familiesfullyalive.com.

-2018 Speaking Circuit
+2020 Speaking Circuit